Inlays & Onlays

 Do I Need an Inlay or an Onlay?

 That question can only be answered by our dentists after a detailed examination of the tooth.
 If you experience sensitivity or pain in a tooth, it’s better to call us at (509) 928-4746 and book an appointment.
-It’s important to get the problem looked into at as soon as possible, because, if left unchecked, the decay could spread and disturb the structure of the tooth, which may eventually warrant more complex procedures.
+It’s important to get the problem looked into at as soon as possible.
+If left unchecked, the decay could spread and disturb the structure of the tooth, which may eventually warrant more restorative procedures.
 Any of our highly qualified professionals at Grins and Giggles Family Dentistry will be happy to examine your tooth and treat any decay with a necessary inlay or onlay.